fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

     text: This is a Slogan
 ```

-If `text` is '', the `subtitle` in the 'hexo config' will replace it.
+If `text` is '', the `subtitle` in the 'blog config' will replace it.

 Related dynamic effect settings: